formal semantics and pragmatics

 My primary interests are the semantics and pragmatics of natural language, specifically what sorts of formal representations are needed to analyze a variety of linguistic structures across grammatically diverse languages.

-I currently do fieldwork on Cheyenne over the summers on the Northern Cheyenne Indian Reservation in Southeastern Montana. (see my Cheyenne pages and my publications and talks pages for more information).
+I have been doing fieldwork with Cheyenne over the summers since 2006 on the Northern Cheyenne Indian Reservation in Southeastern Montana. (see the Cheyenne pages and the papers and talks pages for more information).

 In addition, I'm interested in fieldwork and field methods in general, especially the methodology of semantic fieldwork (here is an excellent paper on the topic by Lisa Matthewson).
 This interest was sparked by a field methods course I took at Wayne State University, where we studied Ottawa, an Algonquian language (like Cheyenne).
 It was actually my field methods professor, Laura Buszard-Welcher, who introduced me to Wayne Leman, a linguist who has extensively studied and documented Cheyenne.
 Wayne has been invaluable in helping me learn about Cheyenne and get involved with the Cheyenne community.